SivaranjaniSuresh/SivaranjaniSuresh/README.md

 1. [AIssue Flow](https://github.com/SivaranjaniSuresh/Final-Project-Playground): This project focuses on helping companies manage their projects on GitHub more effectively.
 It utilizes the GitHub API for scraping issue-related data, stores it in a database, and applies advanced NLP and vector similarity algorithms for improved issue search and summarization.
 The goal is to facilitate faster issue resolution and enhance overall project management.

-Technologies used: Streamlit, GitHub, FastAPI, Amazon AWS, Python, HTML5, Pandas, NumPy, Apache Airflow, GitHub Actions.
+Technologies used: Streamlit, GitHub, FastAPI, OpenAI, Amazon AWS, Python, HTML5, Pandas, NumPy, Apache Airflow, GitHub Actions.

 :movie_camera: Demo Video
 <p align="center">